SpecFlowOSS/SpecFlow/docs/ui-automation/Selenium-with-Page-Object-Pattern.md

 We are testing the web application by simply adding two numbers together and checking the results.

-In order to test more than just the two initial numbers in the example feature file we have added an extra Scenario Outline with the parameters `First number`, `Second number`, and `Expected result`.
+In order to test more than just the two initial numbers in the default feature file from the project template we have added an extra Scenario Outline with the parameters `First number`, `Second number`, and `Expected result`.
 Now we can use an example table to include as many numbers as we like.

 Here is a snippet of the feature file: